Jtog123/Beanstalk_Language/README.md

 TLDR\
 In short I'm writing a compiler that generates bytecode instructions, and a virtual machine which reads/runs those bytecode instructions rather than the CPU.

+Specs:
+Background and Research: The creation of the Beanstalk language will rely on a couple different references.
+The first and primary piece of reference material will be “Crafting Interpreters” by Robert Nystrom.
+From this book I hope to learn about generating bytecode, creating a virtual machine, and learning the nuts and bolts of memory management.
+From a past compilers class I have some familiarity with basic lexing and parsing for a toy instruction set called ILOC, I may also be referencing that code for this project.
+The second piece(s) of reference material will be “The C Programming language” by Brian Kernighan and Dennis Ritchie, and just C documentation in general.
+I took an Operating Systems class where we programmed mostly in C, but it’s not my strongest language, so I will need to be referencing documentation.
+Proposed Tools and Technology: Plain C, Git for version control.
+Features and Functionality: As mentioned previously there will be syntax differences created for pure differentiation.
+Fee = Classes, fi = if statements, fo = for loops, fum = functions A minimum working version of Beanstalk will hopefully look something like a baby version of Python.
+Variables (Local and global) are a must, loops are a must, strings are a must, conditional statements are a most, functions are a must.
+I hope to have time to also implement Classes.
+I also believe the book covers garbage collection which I would love to learn time permitting.
+If I’m able to do the garbage collection I would like to keep extending and optimising the language but for now any features besides the ones I said are a must I will have to leave undefined.
+Scopes and Limitations: May not implement garbage collection, entirely time dependent.
+It will be a dynamically typed language so no declaring explicit types like Ints or doubles, data types will instead be inferred by the compiler.
+Timeline:
+Hadn’t really thought about this I may get a lot done one day, and get stuck on a difficult concept the next.
+I will say Week 1-2:  Build the underlying Chunk data structures needed to hold instructions.
+Week 2-4: Book builds the VM before the lexer, I would like to go very slow through this part.
+Week 4-5: Build the lexer, have previous experience with this, can probably move faster.
+Week 5-6: Hope to be correctly parsing basic expressions by this point.
+Week 6-7: Implementing string, local variables, and global variables by this point.
+Week 7-9 if (fi) statements, While statements, (fo) for statements, also (fum) functions hopefully.
+Week 9- will update this as I go
+Success Criteria: At a minimum Beanstalk should support Beanstalk supports variables, arithmetic, conditionals, loops, and basic functions, and runs in a VM that executes its bytecode (Exactly what you said).
+Ideally though it supports even more.